LesterThomas/SAAA/TEST.md

-# Clouds in the Sky
+# Whispers of the Clouds

-Fluffy whispers in the blue,
+In the sky, so vast and wide,
-Drifting softly, dreams anew.
+Clouds like ships in a gentle tide.
-Cotton castles, high and bright,
+Puffy dreams in shades of white,
-Chasing shadows, dancing light.
+Drifting softly, a wondrous sight.

-Storm clouds gather, dark and bold,
+Stormy grays and silver linings,
-Tales of thunder, stories told.
+Nature's art, with perfect timings.
-Yet behind the tempest's frown,
+Whirling winds and thunder's call,
-Sunlight waits to wear the crown.
+In their dance, we find it all.

-So let us watch the skies above,
+So let us gaze and let us dream,
-In every cloud, a sign of love.
+In every cloud, a hidden theme.
-For in their forms, we find our way,
+A world above, so free and grand,
-A canvas painted, day by day.
+Whispers of the clouds, hand in hand.